aws-samples/baseline-environment-on-aws/README.md

   - Governance Base for ControlTower Audit Account.

 - blea-base-ct-guest.ts
-  - Guest Base(for eatch guest account).
+  - Guest Base(for each guest account).
 Setup log bucket, IAM User, Monitoring Chatbot for the account you specified.

 ## Base for Santdalone